quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 ## Final touches
 We basically have done everything to prepare a problem, from writing the statement to generate the tests.
-If you look at the right pane again, there are
-sections that we have not touched yet.
+If you look at the right panel again, there are sections that we have not touched yet.
 They are `Package`, `Verification`, `Review problem` and `Show warnings`.

-{% include image.html caption="The right pane after"
+{% include image.html caption="The right panel after"
   file="polygon-right-pane-after.png"
 %}